 WSU has long been engaged within metropolitan Seattle area, and continues to steward and build relationships with the public and private sectors, NGOs, and entrepreneurial communities.
 The Economic Development Council will focus on strengthening strategic engagement between WSU and the greater Puget Sound area to support the region’s innovation economy and address the impacts of urban growth.
 Activities will promote student experiences, and increase partnerships to tackle the challenges that are particularly relevant to the urban environment.
 WSU will seize opportunities to cultivate knowledge, catalyze solutions, enhance regional collaborations, and further invest in WSU’s infrastructure for the future.

-The Economic Development Council will focus on developing an update to the 2015 Economic Impact Report.
-The new report will document how WSU partners worldwide to develop and commercialize solutions to address challenges and will quantify the institution’s many economic impacts.
-Innovation is integral to the state of Washington, and WSU’s contributions throughout our history center on innovation in a wide range of areas including development of alternative energy sources, healthy foods, and disease fighting solutions.
-We will report on the innovative research of our faculty, the reach of our University, and the energy and skills of our graduates who have positively transformed the economic landscape of our state and the world.
+The Economic Development Council will focus on developing communication tools and processes to document how WSU partners worldwide to develop and commercialize solutions to address challenges and will quantify the institution’s many economic impacts.
+Innovation is integral to the state of Washington, especially in communities where our campuses are located and our alumni work and live.
+WSU’s contributions cover a wide range of areas including development of clean energy sources, healthy foods, and disease fighting solutions.
+We will communicate on the innovative research of our faculty, the reach of our University, and the energy and skills of our graduates who have positively transformed the economic landscape of our state and the world.

 Daniel J. Bernardo*

 Chancellor, WSU Spokane